About Polaris

 Our Science

-The FDA also has provided Fast Track and the EMEA has provided Protocol Assistance, allowing for the potential of expedited market approval.
+The FDA has provided Fast Track designation and the EMA has also provided Protocol Assistance, allowing for the potential of expedited market approval.
 Polaris Group owns multiple issued and pending patents covering Pegargiminase, including patents on formulation and use.